 We caught up with Sukrit Singh, co-founder, Xp&dland, to learn more about the platform, how it operates, what differentiates it from virtual reality (VR) and more…

 What was the idea behind the launch of Xpandland?

 The worlds of experiential and digital are colliding today.
-We’re going to be inside the internet, rather than consuming the internet.
-This can happen by using a wearable or in the form of an avatar.
-As an experiential space inside the internet, we are in this collision with communities.
-It’s a different ballgame.
+We are going to be inside the internet, rather than consuming the internet.
+This can happen by using either using a wearable or creating an avatar.

 How are you creating awareness about this platform?

-Once we launch, we will have a lot of traction.
-We already do actually, from clients who are curious about this.
-We seem to be in the education enabling phase.
-People are aware of Web 3.0, but they think it’s a hi-fi matrix sci-fi kind of thing.
-The metaverse is moving fast and it’s something that brands will have to migrate to in the future.
+Once we launch, we believe we will generate the needed traction.
+We'd like to believe we already have that from clients who are curious about this space.
+Currently, we seem to be in the education enabling phase.
+People are aware of Web 3.0, but they think it’s a hi-fi, sci-fi matrix kind of thing.
+The Metaverse is moving fast and it’s something that brands will have to migrate to.